How do I sync two external hard drives?

 - Question from Cnet.com

 External hard drives are portable devices that are used to store photos, videos, documents and other kinds of data.
-They can be connected to different computers through USB ports, so it’s a good choice to transfer files between computers through an external hard drive.
+They can be connected to different computers through USB ports, as a result of that it’s a good choice to transfer files between computers through an external hard drive.
 What’s more, you can backup computer data to an external drive so as to avoid data loss caused by system crash or other unexpected errors.

 There is some time when you want to sync two external hard drives: